UKLC Covid-19 Related FAQ’s

 When will my students traveling to the UK need to start using a passport rather than ID cards?

-Following the UK’s withdrawal from the EU this question has been a frequent question from partners. according to the government website https://www.gov.uk/guidance/visiting-the-uk-after-brexit;
+Following the UK’s withdrawal from the EU this question has been a frequent question from partners.
+According to the ICEF website.

 We will keep you updated with any changes to this when we know.